mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

-Signac helps solve the cell type classification problem in single cell RNA sequencing: We often have an expression matrix and we need to classify the cellular phenotypes.
+Signac helps to solve the cell type classification problem in single cell RNA sequencing: We often have an expression matrix and we need to classify the cellular phenotypes.
 Signac classifies them using neural networks trained with sorted bulk data.
 Check out our pre-print here.

 <!-- GETTING STARTED -->
 ## Getting Started